 To define is to delimit, and to delimit is to diminish.
 Who wants a diminishing art?
 Not audiences, that is for sure, especially those who are paying full price for tickets.
 What they want are experiences of supreme art.
 In our world, they are most likely to find them in a storytelling concert.
 There we are most likely to perform at our best.

 Notice that I speak of likelihood, not inevitability.
 Other environments support fine storytelling art, but are less likely to do so consistently for artistic and practical reasons too complicated to examine here.
 More importantly, however, storytelling concerts are highly accessible to audiences.
 They appear in public places.
 They advertise themselves.
 They want people to buy tickets and come, and the more the merrier.
 If we want to be our best, and woo new audiences, we must become virtuosi of storytelling concert art, in all its dimensions.
+I can already mention a dozen of artists, who have their events running on CheapoTicketing successfully, that have already started making this form of art more aware.

 Storytelling concerts, like other art forms, march to the beat of their own drummer, or rather their own band, which we at Voyageur Storytelling call the Gong of Seven: